Advice for new air travelers

 If your plane gets delayed/cancelled or you miss your flight

-If your flight is cancelled, delayed, or you miss it, please contact ISS staff if at all possible (503-771-1112 or email@example.com).
-If it is easier or more convenient to contact your host family, please do so and ask them to contact ISS staff.
-We understand it can often be difficult to communicate from an airport, but do your best to update us with any flight changes so we can make sure to provide appropriate transportation and check-in.
+If your flight is cancelled, delayed, or you miss it, please contact ISS staff (503-771-1112 or email@example.com), or your host family.
+We understand it can be difficult to communicate from an airport, but do your best to update us with any flight changes so we can make sure to provide appropriate transportation.
 Please be assured we will be able to pick you up at the airport and check you in at Reed regardless of what time you arrive.

 If your luggage went missing